|

 some of the pertinent aspects.
 The Mate was a drunken Irishman, who should have been shot at birth, but the Second Mate was

 superb, and really looked after me in my first week or so.
-As I’ve already said,
+As I’ve already said, a funny little ship,

-pleasant enough with from what I recall, a pretty good crew etc…. and so it tends to be a bit nondescript, until Cape Town, homeward bound.
+pleasant enough with from what I recall, a pretty good crew etc…. and so it tends to be a bit nondescript, until The Fourth Engineer from

 The Fourth dashes over,